ddev/ddev.com/src/content/blog/supercharge-your-ddev-performance-with-mutagen.md

 There is a cost to Mutagen – A Drupal 9 initial sync on `ddev start` and certain other activities takes a bit of time, on the order of 5-60 seconds, depending on the filesystem/operating system and depending on whether it has already been done.
 If you have a huge number of files (think magento2 or large Drupal or TYPO3 sites) it will be longer, but the performance result should be equivalent.

-A mutagen-enabled Magento2 site with all the sample data installed took 48 seconds for the initial sync (mac M1) and 12 seconds for the follow-up sync.
+A Mutagen-enabled Magento2 site with all the sample data installed took 48 seconds for the initial sync (mac M1) and 12 seconds for the follow-up sync.

 ![](/img/blog/2021/07/drupal-9-mutagen-sync-time-seconds.png)